-K.7.1 Departmental Colleagues
+K.7.1 Collegeal Colleagues

-Departmental colleagues should explain the candidate's role in the department.
-In addition, the departmental colleagues' letters should help to explain the significance of the candidate's professional activity.
+Collegeal colleagues should explain the candidate's role in the college.
+In addition, the collegeal colleagues' letters should help to explain the significance of the candidate's professional activity.
 Recommendations should be based on specific information.

-K.7.2 Department Chair
+K.7.2 ADAPPA

-The department chair's letter should explain the candidate's role in the department.
-The department chair should take extra care to explain the department's style of operation, so that the candidate's important roles can be more adequately understood.
-The department chair's letter should also explain the significance and quality of the candidate's professional activity.
-The department chair's letter should then give an honest summative evaluation of the candidate's work in all three areas.
-The committee asks for the department chair's best, most careful judgment of the candidate's work over an extended time.
+The ADAPPA's letter should explain the candidate's role in the college.
+The ADAPPA should take extra care to explain the college's style of operation, so that the candidate's important roles can be more adequately understood.
+The ADAPPA's letter should also explain the significance and quality of the candidate's professional activity.
+The ADAPPA's letter should then give an honest summative evaluation of the candidate's work in all three areas.
+The committee asks for the ADAPPA's best, most careful judgment of the candidate's work over an extended time.
 That judgment should be based on specific information reported in the letter and (usually) reflected in the series of APRs that the file contains.
-Finally, the department chair shall have verified the accuracy of all substantive claims in the candidate's curriculum vita.
+Finally, the ADAPPA shall have verified the accuracy of all substantive claims in the candidate's curriculum vita.